By Alyse Bacine

 • Develop genuine self-worth independent of external achievement or validation

-• Establish healthier boundaries based on self-respect and personal clarity
+• Establish healthy boundaries based on self-respect and personal clarity

 • Experience greater emotional range, spontaneity, and presence